 1. GENERAL PLAN 1.1.
 PLAN OBJECTIVES The Management Plan has the following objectives:

 .
-Sustainable management of the natural forest aimed at obtaining timber for sawing.
+Sustainable management of the natural forest aimed at obtaining timber for sawmilling.

 .
-Comply with the Sustainability Standards for Management of Natural Forests: Principles, Criteria and Indicators and Code of Practices.
+Comply with the Sustainability Standards for Natural Forest Management: Principles, Criteria, and Indicators, and Code of Practices.

 .
-Maintain the level of management and harvest impact within the established parameters to maintain ecological functions:
+Maintain the level of impact from management and harvesting within the parameters established to maintain ecological functions:

 .
 Natural regeneration processes .
 Biodiversity .
 Natural water and soil system 1.2.
-BASIC INFORMATION Within the category of Forests Without Previous Records are included those intervened forests which, despite having suffered previous interventions, lack a reliable record of silvicultural variables that allows comparing the current condition of the forest with the condition of the undisturbed forest or with a baseline.
+BASIC INFORMATION Within the category of Forests Without Previous Records, those intervened forests are included that, despite having undergone previous interventions, do not have a reliable record of the silvicultural variables that would allow comparing the current condition of the forest with the condition of the undisturbed forest or with a baseline.

 1.2.1.
-Background The background must be included regarding whether the management unit has had a Forest Bond Certificate for Management (Certificado de Abono Forestal para Manejo, CAFMA) or Payment for Environmental Services (Pago de Servicios Ambientales, PSA) and a technical justification for why previous records will not be used for the current harvest.
-In the case of having contracts with the State, the contract number must be referenced and the areas subject to PSA must be annexed in maps.
+Background The background must be included regarding whether the management unit has had a Forest Bond Certificate for Management (Certificado de Abono Forestal para Manejo, CAFMA) or Payment for Environmental Services (Pago de Servicios Ambientales, PSA), and a technical justification of why previous records will not be used for the current harvest.
+In the case of having contracts with the State, reference must be made to the contract number and the areas subject to PSA must be attached on maps.

 | Required information | Owner 1 | Owner 2 | Owner..n |